hounfodji/Super-Voice-Assistant/Readme.md

 We welcome contributions to help implement these features!
 Check our [Contributing](#contributing) section to get started.

 ## Contributing
-Contributions to the Django-Voice-Assistant project are welcome.
+Contributions to the Super-Voice-Assistant project are welcome.
 Please follow these steps:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`